DopplerHQ/terraform-provider-doppler/docs/resources/group.md

 ### Optional

-- `default_project_role` (String) The default project role assigned to the group when added to a Doppler project
+- `default_project_role` (String) The default project role assigned to the group when added to a Doppler project.
+If set to null, the default project role is inherited from the workplace setting.
+- `workplace_role` (String) The workplace role assigned to members of the group.
+If omitted, state will be tracked in Terraform but not updated in Doppler.
+Use "no_access" to ensure the group has no workplace permissions

 ### Read-Only